So your German studies are in full blast.

 You can tap on any word to instantly look it up.
 Every definition has examples that have been carefully written for learners.
 You can add words to vocab lists.

 And FluentU isn’t just for watching videos.
 It’s a complete learning platform.
 It’s designed to teach you all the vocabulary from any video.
 Swipe left or right to see more examples of the word you’re learning.

 The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
 This is cutting edge personalization.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store or Google Play store.